 WS Form is the most powerful form builder I’ve ever used.
 It has features that simply aren’t available elsewhere, making it almost as much of an app builder as it is a form builder.
 Their support is also really helpful and responsive.
 This one is easy to recommend.

-Read my full review here.
-You can also use the coupon code NEWPULSE to get 20% off at checkout.
+Read my full WS Form review here.
+There’s also a coupon code to get 20% off at checkout.

 Server-level caching is where it’s at these days, but WP Rocket has introduced a bunch of speed optimization features that make it essential for any website.
 Including CSS/JS minification, delay JS execution, video lazy-loading, link preloading, CDN integration and more.
 It works really well with all the hosts I mentioned above.

 Admin and Site Enhancements